aestimosolver/aestimosolver.github.io/index.md

 **March 2020**

-* [Aestimo 1D version 2.0](https://www.aestimosolver.org/releasenotes.html#v20-march-28-2020) released.
+* [Aestimo 1D version 2.0](https://www.aestimosolver.org/releasenotes.html#v20-march-28-2020) is released.
 This is a major release nearly after 2 years.
 We would like to thank Hamza Hebal for his efforts and contributions.
 There are many new features added in this release.
 Please refer [Release Notes](https://www.aestimosolver.org/releasenotes.html#v20-march-28-2020) pages for details of these contributions.
 * Get [masters degree](https://www.lrgresearch.org/vacancies) in **Gazi University Physics department** with helping the code development of Aestimo!
 (10 Mar 2020)
 * Project website is now using *just-the-docs* theme.
 It is more document focused theme.
 We want to give more importance to documentation in future (10 Mar 2020).

 **July 2018**

-* [Aestimo 1D version 1.2.1](http://www.aestimosolver.org/releasenotes.html#v121-july-22nd-2018) released.
+* [Aestimo 1D version 1.2.1](http://www.aestimosolver.org/releasenotes.html#v121-july-22nd-2018) is released.
 Thanks to Robert Steed.
 This is a minor release that fixes some issues with using aestimo as a system package in python3 and makes some changes to the intersubband_optical_transitions.py (22 Jul 2018).

 **November 2017**

-* [Aestimo 1D version 1.2.0](http://www.aestimosolver.org/releasenotes.html#v12-november-6th-2017) released.
+* [Aestimo 1D version 1.2.0](http://www.aestimosolver.org/releasenotes.html#v12-november-6th-2017) is released.
 Thanks to Robert Steed and Hamza Hebal for their efforts to make Aestimo better (06 Nov 2017).

 **April 2017**